SIPam-Dev/map2pdb/readme.md

 ![Profiling a Delphi application in VTune](Info/vtune_delphi.png)

 map2pdb is written in pure Delphi with no dependencies on other libraries or tools.
-Unlike other similar solutions it does not [rely on the undocumented Visual Studio DLLs](https://github.com/rainers/cv2pdb/blob/master/src/mspdb.cpp) to build and write the PDB file.
+Unlike other similar solutions, it does not [rely on the undocumented Visual Studio DLLs](https://github.com/rainers/cv2pdb/blob/master/src/mspdb.cpp) to build and write the PDB file.

 ### Usage

-map2pdb is a console mode application.
+map2pdb is a console-mode application.
 To use it you simply run it from the command line with the appropriate parameters.
 You can also add it to the Tools menu inside the Delphi or C++ Builder IDE so it's easily available there.
 More on that below.

 ```
 map2pdb [options] <map-filename>